Learn step by step how to make hamburgers on a Pit Boss pellet grill!

 Your aim is to get them all about the same size and thickness so they take the same amount of time to cook.

-Place them on a plate and cover with plastic wrap and place in the refrigerator until it’s time to cook them on the Pit Boss.
+Place them on a waxed paper lined baking sheet and cover with plastic wrap.
+Then place the tray in the refrigerator until it's time to cook them on the Pit Boss.

 If you want to give your Pit Boss hamburgers a more distinctive BBQ flavor, you can also choose to use a steak seasoning or BBQ rub instead of just plain salt.